mjfrigaard/sharing-your-work/manuscript/02chapter.md

 4. Submit and review for traditional journals
 5. Blog or use social media to critique published work

 Two things should stand out from the list above: First, modern science is mostly writing.
 Second, some of that writing is code (i.e., programming).
-It's, for this reason, we recommend adopting a workflow based on "*writing code*" wherever possible.
+It's, for this reason, we recommend adopting a toolchain based on "*writing code*" wherever possible.
 We are aware that 'writing code' means being able to type, which might be daunting for people who struggle on a keyboard.
 We recommend practicing this skill (there are plenty of great apps out there to help!) because typing is an unavoidable necessity for using a computer.

-### Software as a tool, not a solution
+### Software is the tool, not the solution

 We think of data science software as the tools that help us gain a deeper understanding of the world.
 We don't think of software as an alternative to thinking or expect a software tool to do our thinking for us.
-We also prefer tools that we can reuse on future projects.
+We also prefer tools that are useful across multiple projects.

-As we stated in chapter 1, the scientific method is a process.
-Software is a tool to help move that process along faster.
-Tools that improve our understanding shorten the distance between questions and answers, but doesn't leave out any crucial details.
+As we stated in chapter 1, focusing on being 'good enough' will get you very far.
+The software we choose should be tools that help move us from beginner to intermediate, to expert.
+GUIs and drop-down options are great when we only need a limited number of options, or have simple needs from our software.
+However, if you want to build exciting data products, you'll need software that doesn't limit you to a predetermined list of options.
+Programming languages enhance creativity by giving you the freedom to express yourself in unique yet sufficiently precise ways.

 For this reason, we don't recommend relying too heavily on point-and-click proprietary software applications (SPSS, Stata, SAS, etc.).
 These GUI's make it hard to keep track of what we've clicked on, the order we've clicked on them in, and can oversimplify or obfuscate what's going on.

 ### What do we mean by 'a workflow'?

-A workflow is a set of steps that can be used repeatedly to answer any question we might encounter in our work.
+A workflow is a set of steps that are used repeatedly to solve problems and accomplish the tasks we encounter in our daily work.
+Toolchains are more specific than workflows because they explicitly name tools, and multiple toolchains can fit inside a single workflow.
+Useful workflows improve our understanding of the problem and shorten the distance between questions and answers (without omitting crucial details).

 The quote below is from an interview with Andrew Gelman, a statistician from Cornell, who is an author on the excellent blog [Statistical Modeling, Causal Inference, and Social Science](https://statmodeling.stat.columbia.edu/).